 If you take a multivitamin, it's probably because you want to do everything you can to protect your health.
 But there is still limited evidence that a daily cocktail of essential vitamins and minerals actually delivers what you expect.
-The latest round of studies, published in December in Annals of Internal Medicine, found no benefit from multivitamins in protecting the brain or heart.
+Most studies find no benefit from multivitamins in protecting the brain or heart.
 But some Harvard experts think there is still hope.

 "There are potential benefits and there are no known risks at this time," says Dr. Howard Sesso, an associate professor of epidemiology at the Harvard School of Public Health.
 "It is worth considering a multivitamin as part of a healthy lifestyle."

 Caught between expert opinions, what do you do?
 Start with asking yourself why you would consider taking a multivitamin.
 If you suspect your diet is nutritionally lax, focus your efforts there.

 Despite all the research on vitamins and health, we have only a handful of rigorous scientific studies on the benefits of what Dr. Sesso calls a "true" multivitamin: a pill that provides essential vitamins and minerals at the relatively low levels that the body normally requires.

 The Physicians' Health Study II is the best study completed so far.
 It was the first and only large-scale randomized clinical trial to test a commonly taken multivitamin like the ones most people take, containing the daily requirements of 31 vitamins and minerals essential for good health.

 A large group of male physicians took either a multivitamin or a placebo pill for more than a decade.
 The results have been mixed, with modest reductions in cancer and cataracts, but no protective effect against cardiovascular disease or declining mental function.
 Is it safe?